 “I have grown a lot as a person and a player the past few months,” Hatch said.
 “Moving away from family and friends has been a challenge, but I have learned a lot about myself through the process.
 It has helped me develop as a player through the quality of training and competitive environment I get to be a part of every day.”

-Since then, she has been called up to be part of the U-23 national team and scored her first goal as a part of the national team against Sweden on June 12.
+Since then, she has been part of the U-23 national team and scored her first goal as a part of the national team against Sweden on June 12, 2017.

 Hatch attributed her success to her time spent at BYU.